Dear Campus Community,

 Classes will begin on August 17, 2020, as scheduled.
 Fall convocations and our new student convocation will be held virtually at dates and times to be announced.
 In-person and hybrid classes will move to fully online/remote delivery after Thanksgiving break, including final exam week.
 In-person instruction will not take place after Thanksgiving break, although buildings and offices will remain open.
 Students will complete the last week of the semester and final exam week online/remotely.
 This precaution is being taken to avoid a potential spike in COVID-19 infection rates after students, faculty, and staff return from the travel often associated with school breaks.
 Fall Break will take place in October as planned.
 Information about fall commencement will be forthcoming.
 The timeline with the phases of reopening and the Fall 2020 academic calendar provide summaries of all these important dates.

 Student financial and support services will be offered both online/remotely and in-person.
 Using NKU’s Student Success Hub, students can access academic support services both in-person in the University Center and online/remotely.
 Student advising will also be done both in-person and online/remotely.
-Admissions, Financial Assistance, Student Employment, Registrar, and Veteran Certification can be conveniently accessed via OneStop or its location in Lucas Administrative Center 301.
+Admissions, Financial Assistance, Student Employment, Registrar, and Veteran Certification can be conveniently accessed via OneStop, located in Lucas Administrative Center 301 and online/remotely.

-Healthy@NKU is perhaps the most important part of our Moving Forward plan.
-To help manage and prevent the spread of COVID-19, we must be committed to self and community well-being as a priority.
-To help with this, we have created the Norse Nine, an easy-to-remember list of things you can do to help keep everyone on campus healthier.
+The Norse Nine is an easy-to-remember list of things you can do to help keep everyone on campus healthier.
 Here are a few highlights of the Norse Nine:

 Campus Recreation will reopen on August 3, 2020.
 To help prevent the spread of COVID-19, Campus Recreation will follow guidelines based on recommendations from the CDC, Kentucky’s “Healthy at Work” standards, and national collegiate campus recreational facility guidelines.
 As health and safety are primary driving factors for the reopening of the facility, Campus Recreation is developing a robust operational plan that will highlight hours of operations, equipment sanitization strategies, and general information regarding socially distant fitness activities, online services, and intramural programs.
 The operational plan will also provide guidance and direction for locker room usage, bathrooms and showers, offline areas for academic space, and aquatic and pool guidelines.
 More information will be provided on the Campus Recreation website as it becomes available.

 NKU will offer on-campus housing in Fall 2020.
 In order to reduce the risk of infection and enable social distancing, a limited residency model will be used based on CDC recommendations and national University Housing and Residence Life guidelines.
 All residential buildings in the Dr. Leon E. Boothe and East Residential Village will open at reduced occupancy.
 Some areas will be reserved for quarantine purposes.
 With the proposed limited residency model that will house just over 1,000 students, University Housing will prioritize room assignments for nonlocal students, students with extenuating life circumstances, and first year students required to live on campus as outlined in the First Year Student Residency Requirement.
 Students will be notified as soon as possible of any changes in housing assignments, and University Housing will strive to accommodate student housing needs and assist in finding alternative housing arrangements in the local area if needed.
-The fall semester move-in process will take place over a series of days to accommodate physical distancing.
-A list of Frequently Asked Questions will be updated on the University Housing website as it becomes available.
+The Fall semester move-in process will take place over a series of days to accommodate physical distancing.
+More information will be provided on the University Housing website as it becomes available.

 NKU will take a hybrid, phased approach to opening the campus with restrictions.
 This approach will be flexible and adjustable to meet the needs of those we serve and based on constant monitoring of the local, regional, national, and international COVID-19 situation.

-Beginning July 6, 2020: NKU will have a gradual return to on-campus operations.
-To prepare the campus for the Fall 2020 semester, approved departments will begin to return to campus with a gradual increase in staffing.
-During this time, most faculty and staff will continue to work remotely.
+Beginning July 6, 2020: NKU began a gradual return to on-campus operations.
+To prepare the campus for the Fall 2020 semester, approved departments have begun to return to campus with a gradual increase in staffing.
+During this time, most faculty and staff continue to work remotely.

 Beginning August 3, 2020: NKU’s campus will open with a blended, flexible environment that includes some in-person interaction with modifications that minimize risk for all NKU constituents and follows the guidelines available on the CDC and Commonwealth of Kentucky’s COVID-19 websites.
 Departments will maintain minimum staffing levels necessary to have their on-campus locations open to serve faculty, staff, and students on campus.
 Some offices will need to have extended hours to serve post-traditional students.
 Those not needed for on-campus coverage will continue to work remotely.